Skip to main content Skip to footer

 Step 1: Get a clear picture of today

-Teams can begin by mapping how tickets move through their current process, from the first contact to resolution.
-This exercise highlights bottlenecks and gaps and turns them into clear requirements for your next platform.
+Map how tickets move from the first contact to resolution.
+This makes bottlenecks clear and helps set requirements for your next platform.

 Step 2: List your essential tech connections